ibudasov/ibudasov.github.io/wiki/Network.md

 4. Routers:
     * Routers operate at the network layer and separate broadcast domains by default.
 When a router receives a broadcast packet on one interface, it does not forward that broadcast to other interfaces.
     * Each interface on a router can be considered a separate broadcast domain.
 For example, if you have a router with three interfaces, each interface is in its own broadcast domain.

+## VNet Peering

+VNet Peering is a networking feature provided by Azure.
+It allows for seamless connections between Azure Virtual Networks (VNets).
+By peering two VNets, all resources in the two networks are able to communicate with each other as if they are in the same network, using their private IP addresses.

+VNet Peering has several benefits:
+- It allows for high-speed, low-latency connections between resources in different VNets.
+- It's completely private and secure, as no public internet, gateways, or encryption is required in the communication between the VNets.
+- The traffic between the peered VNets is kept within the Azure network, providing a high degree of security and speed.

+It's important to note that the peered VNets must be in the same region and cannot overlap in IP address space.

 ## Subnetting